Opinion/Editorial: Youngkin's mixed message on vaccination could cost lives

 People are also reading…

+The governor’s contradictory messages invite confusion for anyone who remains unvaccinated.
+If vaccine mandates must be banned, why is Youngkin now urgently urging folks to get their shots?
+It is not like he failed to grasp the efficacy of inoculation when he made his campaign promises.
+Rather than focus on facts for folks who had been misled, Youngkin adopted a schtick about personal freedom that ultimately could empower his supporters to die needlessly.

+Along the way he undercut efforts of institutions of higher learning, especially those with medical schools and robust scientific research programs, to follow the Hippocratic Oath and do no harm.
+Now, the governor wants to be the arbiter of behavior.
+The only thing that exceeds the presumptuousness of Youngkin’s strategy is its arrogance.

-So the message, we suppose, is this: Do not trust your doctor.
+The message, we suppose, is this: Do not trust your doctor or science.
 Instead, bet your life on a consultation with an ex-Carlyle Group investment banker.
-That's like firing your surgeon to bring in a certified public accountant to remove your gall bladder.

-The only thing that exceeds the presumptuousness of Youngkin's strategy is its arrogance.